Atlas Cycles (Haryana) Ltd.

 16) In our opinion the company is not required to be registered under section 45 IA ofthe Reserve Bank of India Act 1934 and accordingly the provisions of clause 3 (xvi) ofthe Order are not applicable to the Company and hence not commented upon.

-We have audited the internal financial controls over financial reporting of ATLASCYCLES (HARYANA) LIMITED ("the Company") as of 31 March 2017 in conjunction withour audit of the standalone financial statements of the Company for the year ended on thatdate.
+We have audited the internal financial controls over financial reporting of ATLASCYCLES (HARYANA) LIMITED ("the Company") as of 31 March 2019 in conjunction withour audit of the Standalone Ind AS Financial Statements of the Company and its subsidiarycompanies for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Board of Directors of the company are responsible for establishing and maintaininginternal financial controls based on internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India (ICAI).
 These responsibilitiesinclude the design implementation and maintenance of adequate internal financial controlsthat were operating effectively for ensuring the orderly and efficient conduct of itsbusiness including adherence to the respective company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Act.